Heart notes: how floral essential oils nurture emotions, skin & more

 Our top 10 floral essential oils

 Not sure which floral essential oils to add to your collection?
 These are some of our best-sellers!
-While all of them can be used for emotional wellbeing, relaxation, and stress relief, some also have more specialized benefits.
+While all of them can be used for emotional wellbeing, relaxation, and stress relief, some also have more specialized benefits like healing properties.

 Lavender’s bevy of uses have made it one of the most popular essential oils in the world!
 Use it for relaxation, calming stress, skincare, reducing breakouts, soothing irritated or damaged areas, and more.

 One of the most hypnotically relaxing oils in our collection!
-One or two drops is enough to help calm anxious feelings so you can rest.
+One drop is enough to help calm anxious feelings so you can rest.

 Chamomile (Roman) has a floral, fruity aroma that might remind you of warm apples.
 This oil is often used to calm spasms in muscles (especially the belly).